ByteMastermind/Markless-GPT/README.md

   Detect and remove special characters or invisible markers that some models inject to tag AI‑generated text—leaving you with clean, human‑readable content.

 - **Zero Permissions Overhead**
-  No extra “clipboardWrite” permission required—PurePaste hooks into the page’s native copy/cut events and the modern `navigator.clipboard.writeText` API.
+  No extra `clipboardWrite` permission required—Markless‑GPT hooks into the page’s native copy/cut events and the modern `navigator.clipboard.writeText` API.

 - **Domain‑Aware Toggle**
   Easily enable or disable filtering on a per‑site basis via the extension’s popup UI.